Celts to the Creche: Day 2

 “One of her nuns perceived how angels brought her spirit to heaven and it glittered in the midst of the angels like the shining sun or a glossy new gown.
 The same nun heard at the same time as she departed the sound of a wonderful bell in the air and she also saw that angels raised against her spirit a very large and wonderful cross of Christ and it shone like a star of heaven.
 With such joy was St. Hilda’s spirit brought to the heavenly glory, where she now sees our Lord without end, whose will she did before as long as she was alive in the flesh.”

 Whitby Destroyed.
 Whitby, being situated on the coast was easy prey for the Vikings that came from Scandinavia.
-This magnificent double monastery was destroyed by these marauders in 867.
+This magnificent double monastery may have been destroyed by these marauders in 867.
 One can only imagine the fine illuminated manuscripts similar to the Lindisfarne Gospels or the Book of Kells which her scriptorium produced that were destroyed along with an extensive library of handwritten books for scholarly and theological learning.

 After the Norman conquest, Whitby was reestablished by monks from Evesham Abbey in 1074.
 It continued for another 500 years until Henry VIII had Whitby destroyed on December 14, 1539 at the Dissolution of the Monasteries.
 The ruins of the early Norman era abbey can be seen at Whitby, along with archaeological finds from the area in the museum there.
 In 1914, German battle cruisers shelled the ruins causing further damage to this historic place.
 Even though the monastery of Whitby is in ruins, the good works of St. Hilda still touch our lives today.